 You don't always need a fire permit if you live in a rural part of Palmerston North – it depends on the fire season status.
 Always check the fire season status before you light a fire.
 You’ll need a permit in a restricted fire season.
 In a prohibited fire season, you can’t light any fires.

 All the conditions you need to meet for open air fires are set out in the Council's Urban Fire Control Bylaw and administration manual.
 If you’re not sure whether you live in an urban or rural fire district, check the map at the bottom of this page.

-To apply for a fire permit, get advice on ethnic fires or to speak to a rural fire officer, contact us on 06 356 8199.
+To apply for a fire permit or get advice on ethnic fires, contact us on 06 356 8199.